 “B” at the beginning

 However, when the “b” stands at the end of the word, it is more pronounced like a “p.”

-The moment you use these words in the plural and therefore need to add the plural ending, the pronunciation changes again.
+The pronunciation changes again when you use these words in the plural and therefore need to add the plural ending.
 The “b” that was pronounced as “p” in the singular becomes a propper “b” again.

 - die Klubs / Clubs

 - die Siebe